Welcome to

 • Before migrating permissions, it's ideal if both users and groups have already been created on the Egnyte platform, although it is possible to migrate empty groups.

-• Can also migrate Azure AD users and group permissions using this tool.
+• Users can also migrate Azure AD users and group permissions using this tool.

 • Migration App migrates permissions for folders.
 Files inherit the permissions of their parent folder.

 • Permissions Migration is an all-or-nothing command, which means it doesn't do "True-Ups."
-We recommend to run Permissions migration at the very end of a Migration Job, right before cutting over all your users from using the Source to using Egnyte.
+Egnyte recommends running Permissions migration at the very end of a Migration Job, right before cutting over all the users from using the Source to using Egnyte.

 • The first two steps can take a considerable amount of time, and no information is available to be displayed on the User Interface until they are completed.
 This can be somewhat confusing, since other commands in Migration App, such as Scan, Sanitize and Migrate Data, provide both stats and a visual progress bar that corresponds to the status of the command.